torgbuiedunyenyo/infinite-book/README.md

 #### Book Layer (Narrative Identity)

-**Book Synopses**: When page 1 of any book is generated, the system extracts a synopsis capturing:
+**Book Narrative Arc**: When page 1 of any book is generated, the system extracts a rich 150-250 word "narrative DNA" document capturing:
-- What the book is about (2-3 sentences)
+- What the book is fundamentally about
+- The protagonist (if any) and what they want
+- The central tension or conflict
+- The trajectory set in motion
+- Themes being explored
 - The narrative mode (character, place, document, event, or concept)
-- The opening situation established on page 1

-**Rolling Synopsis Updates**: Every 5 pages, the synopsis is updated to reflect where the story is NOW, not just where it started.
-This prevents storyline drift in longer books.
+This arc guides all future page generation for the book.

+**Running Summary**: Starting at page 5 and updated every 5 pages thereafter, a 75-125 word summary tracks *where the story is now*—current tensions, character positions, thematic direction, and story momentum.
+This is about current state, not history.

+#### Story Layer (Complete Coverage)

+**Chunk Summaries**: At pages 5, 10, 15, 20, etc., a factual summary of the preceding 5 pages is generated.
+Each chunk summary is 75-125 words covering key events, character developments, and plot progressions.

+For page 12, the prompt includes:
+- Chunk 1-5 summary
+- Chunk 6-10 summary

+This ensures **complete coverage** of story history with no gaps—solving the "missing middle" problem where earlier systems would lose track of events from pages 4-7.

 #### Page Layer (Immediate Context)

-**Sequential Page Continuity**: When generating page N, the system retrieves up to 2 previous pages (N-2 and N-1) to provide context.
+**Sliding Window**: When generating page N, the system retrieves the full text of pages N-3, N-2, and N-1 (up to 3 previous pages).
 The new page continues naturally from where the previous page left off.

-**Story Events**: 1-3 events are extracted from each page (actions, discoveries, decisions).
-When generating new pages, the system includes:
-- Recent events (last 4 pages)
-- Key events from earlier pages (turning points, revelations)

-This prevents repetition (the model won't have Jay give Tan clef on page 2 AND page 8) while preserving important early plot beats.

 #### Origin Layer (New Book Context)